markdwags/Razor/README.md

 ## Changes

-For the latest release notes visit the this repository's [release page](https://github.com/markdwags/razor/releases)
+For the latest release notes visit the this repository's [release page](https://github.com/markdwags/razor/releases).

 ## New Feature Highlights

-Visit the Razor Wiki for more information: https://github.com/markdwags/razor/wiki
+You can find some of the newer features by visting the [Wiki page](https://github.com/markdwags/razor/wiki).

 ## History

 Razor was originally developed by **Zippy** and eventually made public on [GitHub](https://github.com/msturgill/razor) years later.
-Originally the Crypt.dll and Loader.dll code was withheld to prevent people from building their own versions of Razor but it has since been made available.
+Originally the Crypt.dll and Loader.dll code was withheld to prevent people from building their own versions of Razor but they were made available sometime in the past.

 The original project was last updated May 2nd, 2014 and while over 50 forks exist, none have been active or have made significant changes except for a few exceptions.